hardbyte/python-can/doc/internal-api.rst

 Handling of the different file formats is implemented in ``can.io``.
 Each file/IO type is within a separate module and ideally implements both a *Reader* and a *Writer*.
-The reader usually extends :class:`can.io.generic.BaseIOHandler`, while the writer often additionally extends :class:`can.Listener`, to be able to be passed directly to a :class:`can.Notifier`.
+The reader extends :class:`can.io.generic.MessageReader`, while the writer extends :class:`can.io.generic.MessageWriter`, a subclass of the :class:`can.Listener`, to be able to be passed directly to a :class:`can.Notifier`.